PaleovirologyLab/hi-fever/README.md

 - importing the tables in R

 - opening the files in Excel or a similar spreadsheet manager (not recommended for large output files) and filtering using inbuilt functions

+## Features

+- Protein-to-DNA based search allows detection of divergent and ancient EVEs
+- Designed to function with millions of input query proteins
+- Reconstructs the predicted EVE protein based on its closest modern match
+- Harnesses parallelisation to optimise compute resources
+- Scales from laptop to cluster
+- Conda and Docker compatible
+- LINUX, Windows and MAC compatible

+HI-FEVER provides a variety of output information about candidate EVEs, suited to many downstream purposes.
+Outputs include:
+- Genomic coordinates of candidate EVEs
+- Closest matches in the reciprocal databases, including full taxonomical information
+- Predicted EVE protein sequences and cDNA (frameshift and premature STOP codon aware), with extension beyond original hit
+- Extracted nucleotide sequence of each candidate EVE and flanking host genome sequence
+- Metadata & statistics of the genome assemblies screened

+## Acknowledgements
+Here we should inclide the libraries, the programs that we use, and the citation to the paper:

+hi-fever is based on the following libraries and programs directory along with their license:
+- Biopython
+- Seqtk
+- DIAMOND
+- ???

+### Citation
+Cite our work at: Please cite (paper) when using HI-FEVER in your projects.